| |

 tear when stretched to double its original length.

-Here are some examples among quality coatings:
+Here are some examples among quality exterior coatings:

 Sherwin Williams Superpaint flat 1.3